Oops..

 You can apply online or at the nearest Czech consulate or embassy.
 The process typically involves completing an application form, submitting required documents, and possibly attending an interview.

-Commonly required documents include a valid passport, a completed application form, recent photographs, proof of accommodation, travel insurance, and proof of sufficient financial means.
+Required documents typically include a valid passport, a completed application form, recent photographs, proof of accommodation, travel insurance, and evidence of sufficient financial means.

 Processing times can vary.
-Short-stay visas typically take about 15 days, while long-stay visas may take several weeks or longer.
+Short-stay visas generally take about 15 days, while long-stay visas may take several weeks or longer.

 Yes, you can appeal a visa refusal.
 You must submit a written appeal to the relevant authority within a specified timeframe, usually within 30 days.